algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 #### 3.2.2 Verification
 While you're waiting for the verification process, a percentage bar will be displayed to avoid leaving you in the dark.
 After 10 seconds, if the bar didn't progress of any percent, please restart the verification.

-#### 3.2.3 Main program
+#### 3.2.3 Main Program
 All the operations will happen on the command prompt (the major interface of the software).
 Once the pre-processing is done and your starting point defined as well as your arrival point on the command prompt, an answer in the form of the JSON[^4] format (by default) will be displayed.

-### 3.3 Signature
+### 3.3 Logo

-To ensure you have correctly downloaded our software, we added a signature/logo into the interface on the command prompt as you can see just below
+To ensure you have correctly downloaded our software, we added a logo into the interface on the command prompt as you can see just below

 ![The command prompt Signature](../images/functional/cmd_signature.png)

-We also add a signature into the code (check the [technical specification](../technical/technical_specification.md) for further information) much more difficult to spot and remove.

-If this logo and our signature aren't here, you've probably downloaded a counterfeit software!
+If this logo isn't here, you've probably downloaded a counterfeit software!

-## 4. How to use it?
+## 4. How To Use It?

 To use the software, you firstly need to verify the CSV[^8] file you want to use in order to check if it isn't corrupt.
 After this verification and if your file is safe to use, you can start the data pre-treatment process to minimize the research of the quickest way between your 2 points.